mat-0/uk.thechels.cod/_pages/flood-warnings.md

 We are closely monitoring the situation .
 Take care and avoid walking, cycling or driving through flood water .
 This message will be updated by 10:00AM on 09 December 2025 or as the situation changes.

+- Flood alert: Rivers in the Forest of Dean
+- Forecast rising river levels overnight may lead to flooding.
+Flooding is possible on 09 December 2025 .
+Flooding may affect low lying land and roads adjacent to the river from Gloucester to Chepstow.
+Other locations that may be affected include Westbury and Lydney.
+We are closely monitoring the situation .
+Take care and avoid walking, cycling or driving through flood water .
+This message will be updated by 9:00AM on 09 December 2025 or as the situation changes.

 - Flood alert: River Wye in Gloucestershire
 - High river levels on Wednesday may lead to flooding.